acgtwentyone/booktracks/CONTRIBUTING.md

 ## Make your changes

-Once you have done this, create a new branch with a name that loosely describes the issue on which you will be working, otherwise pick one if it already exists.
+Once you have done this, create a new branch with a name that loosely describes the issue on which you will be working, otherwise pick one if it already exists and of course is linked to an issue.
+Please check this [issues](https://github.com/acgtwentyone/booktracks/issues) here.

 Once you think you have addressed the issue in question, submit a pull request to the main branch.